-Having a neat and tidy home is a goal for most of us… however far we fall short, I imagine that most of you would love to come home everyday to a home that is warm, inviting, and tidy.
+As homemakers, having a neat and tidy home is a goal for most of us… however far we fall short, I imagine that most of you would love to come home every day to a home that is warm, inviting, and tidy.
 Today I’m talking about how to create a house cleaning routine that works for you – no matter whether you work outside the home or stay home full time.

 First of all, if you are struggling to keep your home neat and clean, you are probably battling one or more of the following: